Sail Canada Courses

 overview

-This Standard is recommended for those who want to be certified to cruise safely as skipper or crew on a sailboat in moderate wind and sea conditions by day in tidal waters.
+This Sail Canada course is recommended for those who want to be certified to cruise safely as skipper or crew on a sailboat in moderate wind and sea conditions by day in tidal waters.

-This is one of the entry level Standards in the series of Sail Canada Standards which allows a candidate, even without any previous experience, to attain the Basic Crew or Basic Cruising Skipper certification.
-Certification of Skipper will allow the successful candidate to take command of and operate, with assistance of competent crew, an auxiliary powered sailing vessel.
-Certification of Crew will give the ability to assist in operation of a sailing vessel as competent crew.
-A Pleasure Craft Operator Card (PCOC), the required document used in Canada as proof of competency to operate a recreational boat with a motor, can be obtained by a successful candidate upon completion of this course.
+This is one of the entry-level Standards in the series of Sail Canada Standards, which allows a candidate, even without any previous experience, to attain the Basic Crew or Basic Cruising (Skipper) certification.
+Certification as a Skipper will allow the successful candidate to take command of and operate, with the assistance of competent crew, an auxiliary-powered sailing vessel.
+Certification as Crew will provide the ability to assist in the operation of a sailing vessel as competent crew.
+A Pleasure Craft Operator Card (PCOC), the required document used in Canada as proof of competency to operate a recreational boat with a motor, can be obtained by a successful candidate upon completion of the Basic Cruising level.

 The course covers basic seamanship skills under sail and power with a focus on operation of a cruising keelboat as both crew and skipper.
-The course will cover terminology, simple maneuvering skills under power, basic sailing skills, sail selection, use and positioning of sails, safety equipment and dealing with emergencies, rules for avoiding collisions, marine weather, the buoyage system, basic navigation and interpretation of nautical charts, and the understanding of tides and currents.
-The emphasis of the course will be on practical experience with as much participation as possible in the handling and living on a 40-foot sailboat.
+The course will cover terminology, simple maneuvering skills under power, basic sailing skills, sail selection, use and positioning of sails, safety equipment and dealing with emergencies, rules for avoiding collisions, marine weather, the buoyage system, basic navigation, interpretation of nautical charts, and understanding of tides and currents.
+The emphasis of the course will be on practical experience with as much participation as possible in the handling and living aboard a 40-foot sailboat.

 This five-day course can be taken in a day-sailing or live-aboard format.
 The live-aboard format allows for the complete experience of cruising on a sailboat and being a full-fledged member of a crew.
-It includes sleeping at anchor, taking care of the vessel, and enjoying meals together to make you fully feel life at sea.
-This is a great idea as a vacation in the beautiful Desolation Sound area, which includes all meals and lodging while achieving your sailing certification even for a whole family.
-The day-sailing option can be done over five consecutive days or broken up over weekends, with 6-hour per day sessions, which will take us to the nearby waters of Cortes, Marina and Mitlenatch Islands, allowing you to learn in the unique natural surroundings of Desolation Sound.
-For the live-aboard format, see the sample itinerary below, as this course will take us on a further exploration of the Desolation Sound area – the day-sailing format will cover the same topics with Mariah and the waters around Cortes Island serving as our beautiful classroom.
-Camping on Cortes Island is a very inexpensive option for accomodation and there are many rentals available on the island.
+It includes sleeping at anchor, taking care of the vessel, and enjoying meals together to fully immerse yourself in life at sea.
+This is a great option for a vacation in the beautiful Desolation Sound area, which includes all meals and lodging while achieving your sailing certification, even for a whole family.
+The day-sailing option can be completed over five consecutive days, with 7-hour sessions per day.
+This will take us to the nearby waters of Cortes, Marina, and Mitlenatch Islands, allowing you to learn in the unique natural surroundings of Desolation Sound.
+For the live-aboard format, see the sample itinerary below, as this course will take us on a further exploration of the Desolation Sound area.
+The day-sailing format will cover the same topics, with Mariah and the waters around Cortes Island serving as our beautiful classroom.
+Camping on Cortes Island is a very inexpensive accommodation option, and there are many rentals available on the island.

 calma-sailing-5c-basic-cruising-skipper-desolation-sound